yifanycc/loretta/README.md

 Here is a quick example about how to use the loretta package to wrap a huggingface style model with the LoRETTA adapters, by using the provided `LorettaAdpConfig`,  `LorettaRepConfig`, and `get_peft_model` classes and functions.
 The general usage follows the similar logic as the PEFT library.
-For further introduction about this package, refer to the examples on bert and llama models at the [official loretta repositories](https://github.com/yifanycc/loretta).

 For LoRETTA_adp (we recommend LoRETTA_adp for most cases):